-Delete configurations
+Deleting configurations

-- 1. Enter the Dell PERC 11 Configuration Utility.
-See Navigate to Dell PERC 11 configuration utility. - Click Main Menu > Configuration Management > Clear Configuration.
+- 1. Enter the Dell PERC 10 Configuration Utility.
+See Navigating to Dell PERC 10 configuration utility. - Click Main Menu > Configuration Management > Clear Configuration.
 A screen is displayed asking if you are sure you want to perform the operation. - 3.
-CAUTION: It is recommended that you back up data stored on the virtual disks and hot spare disks on the controller before deleting the virtual drive.

 Select Confirm and click Yes to continue.